Don't Miss This Trailer for the New Nureyev Movie, "The White Crow"

 THE WHITE CROW - Official Trailer - Directed by Ralph Fiennes www.youtube.com

 The trailer shows the incredibly tense atmosphere during the Kirov's Paris tour, with KGB agents following the rebellious Nureyev wherever he goes.
 Thankfully, the film cast an actual professional dancer, Oleg Ivenko, in the lead role.
 A principal with the M. Jalil Tatar State Academic Opera and Ballet Theatre, Ivenko, who is Ukrainian, bears a striking resemblance to Nureyev.
-(Here's hoping the movie will show plenty of dancing.)
+(Here's hoping the movie will show plenty of dancing—former Royal Ballet principal Johann Kobborg serves as the film's dance consultant and choreographer.)
 Fiennes portrays revered ballet master Alexander Pushkin, who taught Nureyev at the Vaganova Academy and took a special interest in his talent, while French actress Adèle Exarchopoulos plays Clara Saint, the French socialite who helped orchestrate his defection.

 Early reviews of The White Crow have been mixed, and while it's supposed to be released in the U.S. sometime this year, no firm date is currently available.
 (It opens in the U.K. on March 22 and in the Netherlands April 11.)
 But we can't wait to see it—and we'll be sure to keep you posted when it comes to movie theaters.